cogentcore/cogent/README.md

 # TODO:

-* svggview SpriteDrag, UpdateNodeGradientPoints not working for new nodes -- points are good but stops are not set -- need to get stops
+* duplicate = clone gradient too as needed

 * some kind of mutex hang in undo / redo ?

 * add rotation for second select click (or maybe a special key might be better with reg click?)

-* layer flags, layer select via context menu -- see inkscape for key props
 * Right click with option to show in tree

 * svg render needs to use visibility flag from layers to not render stuff.
+* generic display: flag -- not same as setting visible -- all levels need to process that flag.

 * move, reshape transforms on rotated obj not correct (pink guy)